 enough.
-But to attain his object, Mr. Monsell treats of many subjects, which may disturb the hearts of &#8220;Brethren,&#8221; and of very important points as regards the work of God; and it is well that brethren should know at the same time what is the object and foundation of all this.
+But to attain his object, Mr. Monsell treats of many subjects, which may disturb the hearts of "Brethren," and of very important points as regards the work of God; and it is well that brethren should know at the same time what is the object and foundation of all this.
 It is then on the subjects mentioned I desire to occupy myself.

 For my part, I have a sincere respect for old dissenters.
 It is not for the sake of the system which they have sincerely and conscientiously followed, and which I have frankly and honestly opposed, because, instead of members of Christ, they would have members of a local church, and because they elect amongst themselves presidents; but I have not a single bitter feeling on the subject.
 I do not make it a subject of reproach.
 It was their conviction, a false conviction, in my opinion, but all that is gone by.
 That which makes me respect them, and that which for me is not gone by, is that, formerly, they suffered for the testimony of the Lord, an imperfect testimony it may be, but sincerely rendered to Him whom we all love.
-It is the turn of &#8220;Brethren &#8220;perhaps now; and there are some old dissenters who cordially joined themselves to them and who have suffered with them.
+It is the turn of "Brethren" perhaps now; and there are some old dissenters who cordially joined themselves to them and who have suffered with them.
 I have a sincere respect for those who, whether they be still living, or whether they have already entered into rest, have suffered for the name of our common Lord.
-I hail with joy the faith of those who have taken part in the trials of their brethren of to-day.
+I hail with joy the faith of those who have taken part in the trials of their brethren of today.
 I do not wish to close my eyes to the new light which God has given me, and some of these dear brethren have, I believe, committed the fault of so doing.
 But their fault, I hope, is there, where are my own sins, at the bottom of the sea, out of the remembrance of our God, because of the blood of the Lamb.

-<h3>Chapter 2</h3>
+CHAPTER 2